Forrest Gump: Pre-production and script

-The film is based on the 1986 novel by Winston Groom.
+The film is based on the 1986 novel by Winston Groom, with ImageMovers as the production company, which was known as South Side Amusement Company.
 Both center on the character of Forrest Gump.
 However, the film primarily focuses on the first eleven chapters of the novel before skipping ahead to the end of the novel, with the founding of Bubba Gump Shrimp Co. and the meeting with Forrest Jr. In addition to skipping some parts of the novel, the film adds several aspects to Gump's life that do not occur in the novel, such as his needing leg braces as a child and his run across the United States.

 Gump's core character and personality are also changed from the novel; among other things, his film character is less of a savant – in the novel, while playing football at the university, he fails craft and gym but receives a perfect score in an advanced physics class he is enrolled in by his coach to satisfy his college requirements.
 The novel also features Gump as an astronaut, a professional wrestler, and a chess player.

 The book had a bidding war regarding an adaptation even before publication, with Wendy Finerman and Steve Tisch acquiring them by joining forces with Warner Bros., where Finerman's husband Mark Canton was president of production.
 Groom was paid $500,000 and also wrote the first three first drafts of the screenplay, which leaned closer to the events of the novel.
 After Rain Man told the story of a savant, Warner Bros. lost interest in the picture, and by 1990 the project was in turnaround.
 Finerman contacted Columbia Pictures, who went on to reject it, while hiring Eric Roth to rewrite the script.
 Roth and Finerman kept in contact with Groom to ensure the script was historically accurate.
 Roth delivered a screenplay in 1992, which Paramount Pictures chairwoman Sherry Lansing liked enough to bring the project to her studio, who acquired the rights from Warner Bros. in exchange for the script for Executive Decision.

 Ivan Reitman, Penny Marshall and Terry Gilliam passed on the project before Robert Zemeckis was hired.
 Barry Sonnenfeld was attached to the film, but left to direct Addams Family Values.